awabasher/awabasher/README.md

 - 📫 How to reach me: Ping me on Twitter!
 - ⚡ Fun fact: I worked on machine learning before it became cool.
 ## About Me
-I'm currently an independent Software Developer.
-My areas of interest range from Embedded Systems, Machine Learning, Full Stack Web Development, Cloud Computing, Wireless Communications, Signal Processing, Simulation Modelling, Mathematical Optimization and Control Systems.
+I'm currently a graduate student in EE.
+Previously, I completed my undergraduate Bachelor's degree in Electrical and Electronic Engineering from University of Bristol.
+My areas of interests is mostly in machine learning and wireless.
+I have explored other domains such as Embedded Systems, IoT, Full Stack Web Development, Cloud Computing, Signal Processing, Simulation Modelling, Mathematical Optimization and Control Systems through university coursework, online courses and self-learning.
 I love tinkering with technology and making things work.
-I have worked on different projects involving cross-domain skills like application development, IoT, Machine Learning,  numerical analysis, and much more.
+I have worked on different projects involving cross-domain skills.
 I enjoy solving engineering problems and developing solutions to them using my knowledge and skills.
 I love adding new skills to my skillset.

 I believe in life-long learning, thus, I have committed myself to continously learn emerging technologies, new verticals and different domains of other fields.

 I love to explore new tech stack.
-I am a dedicated and motivated software developer with a deep passion for Machine Learning and Deep Learning.
+I am a dedicated and motivated engineer with a deep passion for Machine Learning and Deep Learning.
 With my skills in programming, software development, and a desire to produce high-quality work, I am confident that I can make valuable contributions to meaningful and interesting projects.
 I am confident in my ability to continue producing high-quality software solutions.
 ## Languages, Tools and Technologies
 ### Languages:
 <code><img height="50" src="https://user-images.githubusercontent.com/25181517/183423507-c056a6f9-1ba8-4312-a350-19bcbc5a8697.png" alt="Python" title="Python" /></code>